 Instead, focus on content quality and context.

 “Compelling voices and stories, real and raw talent, new ideas that actually serve or delight an audience, brands that have meaning and ballast; these are things that matter in the next age of media.”

-Great content along isn’t enough, that content must also match the context of who you’re speaking to and environment they operate in.
+Great content alone isn’t enough, that content must also match the context of who you’re speaking to and the environment they operate in.

 “Respect the platform.
 Respect the audience.
 Take your agenda and make it third.”

 Every day the Internet continues to fragment into smaller pieces.
 Even inside a giant like Facebook, attention is ripped and torn to shreds by Edgerank and Private Groups.

 eMarketer summarized their 2012 on Audience Fragmentation, with: